AsherJN/media-bias-extention/memory-bank/progress.md

 3. **API Dependency**: Reliance on OpenAI API introduces potential points of failure
 4. **Performance Variability**: Analysis time can vary based on API response time
 5. **~~OpenAI Package Compatibility~~**: ~~The backend required an update from OpenAI package version 0.28.1 to 1.12.0 to resolve import compatibility issues~~ (Resolved)
+6. **JSON Schema Evolution**: Need to handle schema changes in the prompt framework as new features are added

 ### User Experience Issues
 1. **Initial Setup Complexity**: Requires local server setup and API key
 2. **Limited Settings**: Few user-configurable options currently available
 3. **No Offline Mode**: Cannot function without internet connection
 4. **Limited Feedback Mechanisms**: No way for users to report inaccurate analyses
+5. **Prompt Customization Complexity**: Current prompt editing interface could be more intuitive

 ### Business/Product Issues
 1. **Cost Management**: OpenAI API usage incurs costs that need to be managed